Contact us: +65 6865 5700 Email address: contact@amt-mat.com

 Accordion Content

-The MIM technology is ideal for the mass production of components used in robotic surgical systems.
-These robotic surgical systems typically have end effectors such as clamps, graspers, staplers, needle holders, etc, which have very complex geometries and shapes.
+MIM technology is ideal for mass-producing components used in robotic surgical systems.
+These systems often include end effectors such as clamps, graspers, staplers, and needle holders.

 Accordion Content